wallarm/product-documentation/include/waf/installation/connect-waf-and-cloud-4.4.md

-!!! info "If the postanalytics module is installed on a separate server"
-    If the initial traffic processing and postanalytics modules are installed on separate servers, it is recommended to connect these modules to the Wallarm Cloud using the same node token.
-The Wallarm Console UI will display each module as a separate node instance, e.g.:

-    ![!Node with several instances][img-node-with-several-instances]

-    The Wallarm node has already been created during the [separate postanalytics module installation][install-postanalytics-instr].
-To connect the initial traffic processing module to the Cloud using the same node credentials:

-    1. Copy the node token generated during the separate postanalytics module installation.
-    1. Proceed to the 4th step in the list below.

 The Wallarm node interacts with the Wallarm Cloud.
 To connect the filtering node to the Cloud:

+1. If the [postanalytics module installed separately][install-postanalytics-instr]:

+    1. Copy the node token generated during the separate postanalytics module installation.
+    1. Proceed to the 5th step in the list below.
+It is **recommended** to use one token for the node processing initial traffic and for the node performing postanalysis.
 1. Make sure that your Wallarm account has the **Administrator** role enabled in Wallarm Console.

     You can check mentioned settings by navigating to the users list in the [US Cloud](https://us1.my.wallarm.com/settings/users) or [EU Cloud](https://my.wallarm.com/settings/users).